Teach your kids the rules of the game of football by playing football bingo while watching a live game and using our free printable bingo cards!

-But despite all that time watching football, no one every taught me the rules of the game.
+But despite all that time watching football, no one taught me the game’s rules.
 I knew the basics like a touchdown and interception.
-But an option play or even a touch back meant nothing to me.
+But an option play or even a touchback meant nothing to me.

-Then, my senior year in college I played on my sorority's flag football team.
-We were coached by a couple of football players from the college team and they finally explained the game to me.
-I'm still no expert, but I understand much more.
+Then, during my senior year in college, I played on my sorority’s flag football team.
+We were coached by a couple of football players from the college team, and they finally explained the game to me.
+I’m still no expert, but I understand much more.

 Last week, my 8 year old son started asking ME questions about the football game we were watching.
 He wanted to know if the quarterback could get tackled.
 I answered as best I knew and went to find his dad before I steered him wrong.
 And then I came up with the idea of a football bingo game to teach the kids about the game.